kenplusplus/tdx-tools/doc/debug_td_guest.md

 ### Prepare for Debug Info

-You can install debug info from the yum repository that provides the guest kernel debuginfo
+You can install `debuginfo` from the yum repository that provides the guest kernel debug info

 ```
 sudo dnf install intel-mvp-tdx-kernel-debuginfo